Daniel Weyandt: History

-According to Zao's DVD, The Lesser Lights of Heaven, Weyandt started his music career with the band Seasons in the Field with friends Guitarist Russ Cogdell, Drummer Bob Bigelow, and Vocalist Jason Keener in 1996, which were originally named Sower.
+According to Zao's DVD, The Lesser Lights of Heaven, Weyandt started his music career in 1996, with the band Seasons in the Field (previously Sower).
+The band included friends of Weyandt's, such as guitarist Russ Cogdell, drummer Bob Bigelow, and vocalist Jason Keener.
 After a while, Bigelow left and was replaced by Stephen Peck.
 They recorded their split album, Psalms of Ariana with Pensive.
 Their song, "Eternity" is on the compilation album Blessed be the Killing from Deadself Records.
 In 1998, Seasons in the Field disbanded, and Weyandt and Cogdell joined Zao.
 The full line-up consisted of, Jason Keener on lead vocals, Russ Cogdell on guitars, Dan Weyandt on bass and backing vocals, Stephen Peck on drums, Bob Bigelow formerly on drums, and Jeremiah Momper formerly on guitars.

-After Seasons in the Field broke up, Weyandt and Cogdell were recruited by drummer Jesse Smith of Zao, along with Brett Detar of Pensive (Who later started The Juliana Theory), following Shawn Jonas, Roy Goudy, and Mic Cox leaving.
+After Seasons in the Field broke up, Weyandt and Cogdell were recruited by drummer Jesse Smith of Zao, along with Brett Detar of Pensive (who later started The Juliana Theory), following Shawn Jonas, Roy Goudy, and Mic Cox leaving.
 They recorded their Zao debut, and Solid State Records debut, Where Blood and Fire Bring Rest.
 In 1998, Zao recorded the Training for Utopia / Zao split EP with Training for Utopia.
 After recording the EP, Detar left, and was replaced by Scott Mellinger (formerly of Creation Is Crucifixion).
 Bassist Rob Horner joined soon after and they recorded Liberate Te Ex Inferis.
-In 2000, Cogdell left for a time and the band recorded Self-Titled.
+In 2001, Cogdell left for a time and the band recorded Self-Titled.
 Zao "broke-up" in 2001, but later in 2002 they re-formed and recorded Parade of Chaos.
 In 2004, Cogdell re-joined and they started to write new music, when Jesse Smith and Rob Horner left.
 Former Seasons in the Field member, Stephen Peck, along with bassist Shawn Koschick joined Zao and the band recorded The Funeral of God.
 After this Peck and Koschick left the band and were replaced by former Pensive member Martin Lunn and Jeff Gretz of From Autumn to Ashes.
 On the "Under the Gun Tour" in 2006, Weyandt broke four bones in his left hand.
 The band had to drop off the tour, due to his injuries.

 This line-up recorded The Fear Is What Keeps Us Here and Awake?.
 After Awake? the band went on five-year unofficial hiatus.
 In 2010, after Zao took a five-year hiatus, Weyandt, Mellinger, Stephen Peck, and Matt Vo (of Rhetoric) started a project, named Lonely//Ghost//Parade.
 They have released a single titled "Stand in the Fire" and a Split EP with Feral King.
 In 2015, the band resurfaced.
 The bands' debut (non-split) EP, Xenophobe was released on July 10, 2015.
-The band released their 11th album, The Well-Intentioned Virus on December 9, 2016.
+The band released their tenth album, The Well-Intentioned Virus on December 9, 2016.
 On November 3, 2017, the band released their sophomore EP, Pyrrhic Victory on their label Observed/Observer.
-In 2021, the band released their twelfth studio album, The Crimson Corridor via Observed/Observer.
+In 2021, the band released their eleventh studio album, The Crimson Corridor via Observed/Observer.